EAISI/OJN-EPV-benchmark/README.md

 # OJN-EPV Benchmark

 This repository hosts the **OJN-EPV benchmark**, the first publicly available benchmark specifically designed for evaluating the pass component of Expected Possession Value (EPV) models in football.
-The benchmark focuses solely on pass scenarios and provides pairs of game states with human-assigned relative EPV judgments to assess the quality and accuracy of EPV models in evaluating pass value.
+In its current version, the benchmark focuses on modified pass scenarios and provides pairs of game states with human-assigned relative EPV judgments.

-## Benchmark Overview
+## Current Benchmark Scope

-The OJN-EPV benchmark consists of two types of pass-specific game state pairs:
+The current version of the OJN-EPV benchmark (located in the `OJN-Pass-EPV-benchmark` folder) focuses on:

-1.  **Modified pass states**: Real game states with altered aspects relevant to passing (e.g., player positions, player velocities) to evaluate a model's sensitivity to changes in pass scenarios.
+- **Modified pass states**: Real game states with altered aspects relevant to passing (e.g., player positions, player velocities) to evaluate a model's sensitivity to changes in pass scenarios.
-2.  **Comparative pass states**: Pairs of similar real game states with subtle differences in pass-related features to assess a model's ability to discern which state offers a higher EPV for the pass.

 The benchmark focuses on relative EPV differences rather than absolute EPVs, as relative judgments are generally less debatable and provide a clearer measure of a model's ability to assess pass quality.

+## Future Extensions

+We plan to expand this benchmark to include:

+1. **Additional action types**: Expanding beyond passing to evaluate other on-ball actions like dribbling and shooting.
+2. **More complex scenarios**: Including multi-action sequences and strategic decision-making situations.

 ## Data Source